Towards Data Auctions with Externalities: Introduction

-A key aspect of the problems we consider is the fact that buyers of goods or information may interact downstream which affects their valuation of the overall allocation of the goods. \cite{raith96,ziv93} considered the related problem of \textit{sharing} market-relevant information among competing oligopolists, and showed that the effect of such information sharing on the overall welfare of the firms depends on the type of competition in which they are engaged (e.g. Bertrand or Cournot competition), and the type of market-relevant parameters they are sharing (e.g. firms' individual production cost estimates or a common market demand parameter).
+\cite{raith96,ziv93} considered the related problem of \emph{sharing} market-relevant information among competing oligopolists, and showed that the effect of such information sharing on the overall welfare of the firms depends on the type of competition in which they are engaged (e.g.\ Bertrand or Cournot competition), and the type of market-relevant parameters they are sharing (e.g.\ firms' individual production cost estimates or a common market demand parameter).
 In some cases it is not optimal for any firm to share information with the others, due to the overwhelming negative effects of increased competition on their downstream profit.
-These findings motivate the study of how different forms of interdependent valuation functions may affect the welfare-maximizing or revenue-maximizing allocation of data.
+These findings motivate the study of how different forms of interdependent valuation functions may affect the welfare-maximizing or revenue-maximizing allocation of data. \cite{hellwigKnowing2009,myattEndogenous2012,amirEndogenous2016} study the closely related problem of \emph{information acquisition}: there, the information structure is not designed to optimize a specific objective, but rather the goal is to understand which signal(s), among a pre-existing collection, the agents will choose to acquire and analyze the impact of these signals on the downstream equilibrium.

-More recently, there has been a range of works modeling the \textit{sale} of information, usually some noisy signal of a market-relevant parameter, to competing firms \cite{BCT19,admatipfleiderer88}.
-Here, the information seller may add noise to the signal being sold, where such versioning is a unique feature of selling an information good, as well as restrict the set of firms who are offered the information. {Similar to our results, both works find that under certain regimes of competition between firms, it is indeed optimal to sell to a strict subset of firms, balancing gains from information and negative externalities from competition.} \cite{BCT19} shows {specifically} how the optimal selling strategy depends on the form of downstream competition between the firms, but assumes that the competition structure and firms' resulting utility functions are known to the information seller.
+A related but more recent line of work is the one of \emph{information design} \citep{elliottMarket2021,armstrongConsumer2022} and the closely related problem of Bayesian persuasion.
+There again, an information designer chooses an information structure to offer to one or more agents engaged in a downstream game of incomplete information.
+The main difference with information sale is one of perspective: the goal is not as much to find the information structure that maximizes the information provider's profit, but rather to characterize the set of equilibria that can be induced by the information structure.
+Typically, the agents are modeled as firms engaged in a downstream market, and one wishes to characterize the range of possible market outcomes (firm-favored vs.\ consumer-favored).
+As in the case of information sale, the agents have no private information (prior to receiving a signal from the information provider) and the problem is purely one of designing the information structure, without screening.